Divakar001/Selenium_Basic/README.md

-# Selenium_Basic
+# GitFunctions
-It will contains all my Selenium Basic Coding
+It is used to under the basic concept in GitHub.